fobo66/fobo66.github.io/_posts/2021-07-07-play-services-location-migration.md

 Let's walk through the code step by step.

 First of all, I used some default location with zero latitude and longitude as an indicator that we don't have a location available to us.
 It's just an illustration to keep example short, I would recommend to use some sealed class hierarchy to clearly separate different cases that can happen.

+Next, we switch to IO dispatcher and start iterating over the list of the available location providers.
+I used sequence here for more efficiency, because it was needed to perform multiple operations over collection, and sequences are the best choice for that.

+We try to get last location from each of the providers and ignore those that don't have any location.
+And among available locations, we search for the one that is most recent.